johnsusek/fluxus/README.md

 <br>

-## Example app
+## Example apps

-Check out the [example app](https://github.com/johnsusek/fluxus-example-app) which includes all the below code in a ready to run sample.
+👉 Check out the [simple example app](https://github.com/johnsusek/fluxus-example-app) which includes all the below code in a ready to run sample.

+👉 Check out the [landmarks example app](https://github.com/johnsusek/fluxus-landmark-example) for a fluxus implementation of the official landmark tutorial.

 <br>